Follow the race

 - Celebrities, media and former pros like Bernard Hinault.

 Follow the all the intensity of the race and meet, before anyone else, the champions of tomorrow:

 - Big screen broadcast of the race MCed by speakers François Belay and Damien Martin.

 - The advertising caravan drives across the finish.

 - Podium ceremony and musical entertainment.

 - Interviews and autographs by riders in the paddocks area.

 The advertising caravan

-About fifty event vehicles will drive the course 30 minutes ahead of the riders and distribute over 100,000 freebies to road side spectators.
+About fourty event vehicles will drive the course 30 to 40 minutes ahead of the riders and distribute over 100,000 freebies to road side spectators.